chaseSpace/adminbg/README.md

 Note:
 -   Design by default, system would not provide an API that can delete operation logging.
+-   In addition to the specific comments, almost all the Delete-APIs mentioned above are logical deletions.

 <!--
 详细
 -   登录相关